 Age is just a number

-Other than school availability, applying to study in Japan over 30 is very much the same as for anyone else.
+Other than school availability, applying to study in Japan when you are over 30 is very much the same as for anyone else.

 Your work experience can also bode well for you if your goal is to work in Japan full-time.
 You can bring your language skills up to business level after about two years of full-time study.
 As long as you have the right qualifications, you’re in a good position to find a job that you want.